BIGJRA/BIGJRA.github.io/reborn.md

 |**Pansage**       |1  |**Pansage**       |9  |Carnivine         |5  |
 |                  |   |Carnivine         |1  |                  |   |

 Head towards the center of the area, and chop the wiggly tree nearby.
-Following the path that this opens up, you can grab hidden *X Speed, Full Heal,* and *Telluric Seed*.
-Chop the two wiggly trees nearby and receive a *Super Potion* from Heather.
+Following the path that this opens up below, you can grab hidden *X Speed*, *Full Heal,* and *Telluric Seed*.
+Chop the wiggly tree to the right nearby and receive a *Super Potion* from Heather, then chop the wiggly tree immediately to the left.

-Double back around to the path on top, defeat a grunt then chop the tree.
-Down from here you can now head left, so battle a grunt and proceed.
+From here, backtrack to the entrance of the forest.
+Go up and left, choosing to go left instead of climbing the two-tile wide set of stairs.
+Follow this path up and climb three sets of stairs: you'll see a Meteor Grunt here.

+**Meteor Grunt Ringo.
+Field: Forest Field**
+- Venipede, Lv.
+21, Serious Nature, IVs: 10
+- Lunatone, Lv.
+22, Serious Nature, IVs: 10

+Chop down the wiggly tree here.
+Down just one set of stairs, you can now head left to find another grunt.

+**Meteor Grunt Rod.
+Field: Forest Field**
+- Beedrill, Lv.
+21, Serious Nature, IVs: 10
+- Solrock, Lv.
+22, Serious Nature, IVs: 10

 Down from here you'll find some stairs leading to some grunts - but there is a secret passageway hidden to the left behind a tree.
 Follow this path to get a hidden *Revive* as well as an egg.
 When it hatches it will be **Deerling**, **Skiddo**, **Girafarig**, or **Nincada**, randomly determined.
+Head back from here and fight the grunts.

+**Meteor Grunt Regina & Meteor Grunt Gretchen.
+Field: Forest Field**
+- Steenee, Lv.
+21, Serious Nature, IVs: 10
+- Servine, Lv.
+21, Serious Nature, IVs: 10
+- Skitty, Lv.
+20, Serious Nature, IVs: 10
+- Helioptile, Lv.
+21, Serious Nature, IVs: 10

-Head back down, defeat the grunts, then go down from here.
+Go right and down from here.
 You'll find a hidden *Purple Shard* and the *PULSE Readout 5B*.

-Head back up, talk to Heather for a heal, then climb the nearby pillar, hop over to the main building, and head in.
+Head back up, talk to Heather for a heal, then climb the vines on the nearby pillar, hop over to the main building, and head in.
 Jump on down.
 Grab a hidden *Red Shard* and *Exp.
-Candy M*.
+Candy M* (minor, but missable if you don't grab them right now).
 Head up for a battle.

 **Meteor Admin Taka (Super Potion).
 Field: Rocky Field**
 - Exeggcute, Lv.
 22, Ability: Harvest, IVs: 10